This document provides a step-by-step guide to reproduce the results

 As the code was developed using shell scripts, a shell language is

 required.
-If you are on Windows, please install a zsh
+If you are on Windows, please install a zsh shell

 (e.g. Git Bash or Cygwin).